Boeing 777: Production

 Initially second to the 747 as Boeing's most profitable jetliner, the 777 became the company's most lucrative model in the 2000s.
 An analyst established the 777 program, assuming Boeing has fully recouped the plane's development costs, may account for $400 million of the company's pretax earnings in 2000, $50 million more than the 747.
 By 2004, the airliner accounted for the bulk of wide-body revenues for Boeing Commercial Airplanes.
 In 2007, orders for second-generation 777 models approached 350 aircraft, and in November of that year, Boeing announced that all production slots were sold out to 2012.
 The program backlog of 356 orders was valued at $95 billion at list prices in 2008.

 In 2010, Boeing announced plans to increase production from 5 aircraft per month to 7 aircraft per month by mid-2011, and 8.3 per month by early 2013.
 In November 2011, assembly of the 1,000th 777, a -300ER, began when it took 49 days to fully assemble one of these variants.
-The aircraft in question was built for Emirates airline, and rolled out of the production facility in March 2012.
+The aircraft in question was destined for Emirates, and rolled out of the production facility in March 2012.
 By the mid-2010s, the 777 had become prevalent on the longest flights internationally and had become the most widely used airliner for transpacific routes, with variants of the type operating over half of all scheduled flights and with the majority of transpacific carriers.
 By April 2014, with cumulative sales surpassing those of the 747, the 777 became the best-selling wide-body airliner; at existing production rates, the aircraft was on track to become the most-delivered wide-body airliner by mid-2016.

 By February 2015, the backlog of undelivered 777s totaled 278 aircraft, equivalent to nearly three years at the then production rate of 8.3 aircraft per month, causing Boeing to ponder the 2018–2020 time frame.
 In January 2016, Boeing confirmed plans to reduce the production rate of the 777 family from 8.3 per month to 7 per month in 2017 to help close the production gap between the 777 and 777X due to a lack of new orders.
 In August 2017, Boeing was scheduled to drop 777 production again to five per month.
 In 2018, assembling test 777-9 aircraft was expected to lower output to an effective rate of 5.5 per month.
 In March 2018, as previously predicted, the 777 overtook the 747 as the world's most produced wide body aircraft.
 Due to the impact of the COVID-19 pandemic on aviation, demand for new jets fell in 2020 and Boeing further reduced monthly 777 production from five to two aircraft.